-Former co-workers and friends echoed that feeling on Facebook this week.
+Former co-workers and friends echoed that feeling on Facebook.
 Blevins was “literally the sweetest man,” one former co-worker wrote.
 He “faithfully” stood by the front door, another remembered.

 Cindy Smith, who worked with Blevins at Walmart from 2003 to 2005, recalled in an interview how Blevins would reach for the heaviest items when they were unloading trucks together, so that she didn’t have to carry too much.
 He also helped her pull heavy items out of the freezer.